hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 @gurzgri
 > @toomasv Finally!
 By casting some pagan magic spells from the Ancient Book of Kernel the 32th instead of calling upon Malloc from the Depth of Red/System I finally unleashed the ODBC Powers of SQLite thru the Aethers of the SQLite ODBC Driver.
 >
-> In other words: Now even SQLite / [SQLite ODBC Driver](http://www.ch-werner.de/sqliteodbc/) works Ì†ºÌæâ
+> In other words: Now even SQLite / [SQLite ODBC Driver](http://www.ch-werner.de/sqliteodbc/) works üéâ
 >
 >